Zeex/sampgdk/README.md

-If you know Git the simplest way to get started is probably to clone this repo and create a new branch for your personal project like `my-project`, and then just start developing your own plugin right inside the GDK's source tree.
+If you know Git the simplest way to get started is probably to clone this repo and create a new branch for your personal project like `my-project`, and then just start developing your own plugin right in the GDK's source tree.
 Later if you decide to update the library you would simply switch to  `master`, pull in the changes and merge them into `my-project`.

 [donate]: http://pledgie.com/campaigns/19068
 [donate_button]: http://pledgie.com/campaigns/19068.png